-NEW YORK - Bonhams sale Treasures from The Caren Archive on April 7 will include an exceedingly rare color poster advertisement for an early professional baseball game between the Boston Unions and the Philadelphia Keystones (est. $15,000-25,000).
+NEW YORK - Bonhams sale Treasures from The Caren Archive on April 7 will include an exceedingly rare colour poster advertisement for an early professional baseball game between the Boston Unions and the Philadelphia Keystones (est. $15,000-25,000).
 The April 30, 1884 game was played near present day Copley Square in Boston's Back Bay.

 Both teams were members of the Union Association, one of the earliest – and most short-lived – professional baseball leagues to emerge.
-Very few associated posters survive and the present item will be especially prized owing to the stunning color lithography of the team uniforms.
+Very few associated posters survive and the present item will be especially prized owing to the stunning colour lithography of the team uniforms.

 Other baseball lots include a rare issue of the earliest known baseball broadside, an Adams Transcript Extra covering the first intercollegiate baseball game as played by Amherst and Williams Colleges on July 1, 1859 (est. $3,000-5000).
 Also featured is a September 30, 1920 issue of the Chicago Daily Tribune with headline coverage of the infamous "Black Sox" scandal/1919 World Series (est. $400-600).

 The sale includes over 300 diverse historical rarities encompassing rare newspapers, broadsides, photographs, books, and manuscripts dating from the 16th century through the 1960s.